Emzeelion999/PulsarDAO-Contract/doc/README.md

-# Curve DAO
+# PulsarDAO

-Curve DAO consists of multiple smart contracts connected by Aragon.
+PulsarDAO consists of multiple smart contracts connected by Aragon.
 Apart from that, standard Aragon's 1 token = 1 vote method is replaced with the voting weight proportional to locktime, as will be described below.